adrielkuek/Imantics.io/README.md

 cd Project                  # Change directory to Project Folder Directory virtual\Scripts\activate    # Activate the virtual environment python program.py           # Run the program

+Go to Chrome Browser and key in the URL: http://localhost:5000/ Lastly, enjoy the tour!
 ```

 ### DataSet